Annie Oakley: Film appearance

 Buffalo Bill was friends with Thomas Edison, and Edison built the world's largest electrical power plant at the time for the Wild West Show.
 Buffalo Bill and fifteen of his show Indians appeared in two Kinetoscopes filmed September 24, 1894.

 In 1894, Oakley and Butler performed in Edison's Kinetoscope film Annie Oakley, also known as "Little Sure Shot" of the "Wild West", an exhibition of rifle shooting at stationary and moving objects, which was filmed November 1, 1894, in Edison's Black Maria studio by William Heise.
 It lasted 21 seconds at 30 frames and 39 feet.
 It was the eleventh film made after commercial showings began on April 14, 1894.

 Libel cases

 In 1904, sensational cocaine prohibition stories were selling well.
 Newspaper magnate William Randolph Hearst published a false story that Oakley had been arrested for stealing to support a cocaine habit.
 The woman actually arrested was a burlesque performer who told Chicago police that her name was Annie Oakley.

 Most of the newspapers that printed the story had relied on the Hearst article, and they immediately retracted it with apologies upon learning of the libelous error.
 Hearst, however, tried to avoid paying the anticipated court judgments of $20,000 by sending an investigator to Darke County, Ohio, with the intent of collecting reputation-smearing gossip from Oakley's past.
 The investigator found nothing.

 Oakley spent much of the next six years winning all but one of her 55 libel lawsuits against newspapers.
-She collected less in judgments than the total of her legal expenses.